matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 ### Requesting the Tracker Instance from the Piwik Class

-*   `Piwik.getTracker( trackerUrl, siteId )` - get a new instance of the Tracker
+*   `Piwik.getTracker( trackerUrl, siteId )` - Get a new instance of the Tracker
-*   `Piwik.getAsyncTracker(optionalPiwikUrl, optionalPiwikSiteId)` - get the internal instance of the Tracker used for asynchronous tracking
+*   `Piwik.getAsyncTracker(optionalPiwikUrl, optionalPiwikSiteId)` - Get the internal instance of the Tracker used for asynchronous tracking

 ### Using the Tracker Object

-*   `trackPageView([customTitle])` - Logs a page view
+*   `trackPageView([customTitle])` - Log a page view
-*   `trackEvent(category, action, [name], [value])` - Logs an event with an event category (Videos, Music, Games...), an event action (Play, Pause, Duration, Add Playlist, Downloaded, Clicked...), and an optional event name and optional numeric value.
+*   `trackEvent(category, action, [name], [value])` - Log an event with an event category (Videos, Music, Games...), an event action (Play, Pause, Duration, Add Playlist, Downloaded, Clicked...), and an optional event name and optional numeric value.
 *   `trackSiteSearch(keyword, [category], [resultsCount])` - Log an internal site search for a specific keyword, in an optional category, specifying the optional count of search results in the page.
-*   `trackGoal( idGoal, [customRevenue]);` - Manually log a conversion for the numeric goal ID, with an optional numeric custom revenue customRevenue.
+*   `trackGoal( idGoal, [customRevenue]);` - Log a conversion for the numeric goal ID, with an optional numeric custom revenue customRevenue.
-*   `trackLink( url, linkType )` - Manually log a click from your own code. url is the full URL which is to be tracked as a click. linkType can either be 'link' for an outlink or 'download' for a download.
+*   `trackLink( url, linkType )` - Log a click from your own code. url is the full URL which is to be tracked as a click. linkType can either be 'link' for an outlink or 'download' for a download.
-*   `trackAllContentImpressions()` - Scans the entire DOM for all content blocks and tracks all impressions once the DOM ready event has been triggered.
+*   `trackAllContentImpressions()` - Scan the entire DOM for all content blocks and tracks all impressions once the DOM ready event has been triggered.
-*   `trackVisibleContentImpressions ( checkOnScroll, timeIntervalInMs )` - Scans the entire DOM for all content blocks as soon as the page is loaded.
+*   `trackVisibleContentImpressions ( checkOnScroll, timeIntervalInMs )` - Scan the entire DOM for all content blocks as soon as the page is loaded.
 It tracks an impression only if a content block is actually visible.
-*   `trackContentImpressionsWithinNode( domNode )` - Scans the given DOM node and its children for content blocks and tracks an impression for them if no impression was already tracked for it.
+*   `trackContentImpressionsWithinNode( domNode )` - Scan the given DOM node and its children for content blocks and tracks an impression for them if no impression was already tracked for it.
-*   `trackContentInteractionNode( domNode, contentInteraction )` - Tracks an interaction with the given DOM node / content block.
+*   `trackContentInteractionNode( domNode, contentInteraction )` - Track an interaction with the given DOM node / content block.
-*   `trackContentImpression( contentName, contentPiece, contentTarget )` - Tracks a content impression using the specified values.
+*   `trackContentImpression( contentName, contentPiece, contentTarget )` - Track a content impression using the specified values.
-*   `trackContentInteraction( contentInteraction, contentName, contentPiece, contentTarget )` - Tracks a content interaction using the specified values.
+*   `trackContentInteraction( contentInteraction, contentName, contentPiece, contentTarget )` - Track a content interaction using the specified values.
 *   `logAllContentBlocksOnPage` - Log all found content blocks within a page to the console.
 This is useful to debug / test content tracking.
+*    `ping` - Send a ping request.
+Ping requests do not track new actions.
+If they are sent within the standard visit length, they will extend the existing visit and the current last action for the visit.
+If sent after the standard visit length, ping requests will create a new visit using the last action in the last known visit.
+See also `enableHeartBeatTimer`.
 *   `enableLinkTracking( enable )` - Install link tracking on all applicable link elements.
 Set the enable parameter to true to use pseudo click-handler (treat middle click and open contextmenu as left click).
 A right click (or any click that opens the context menu) on a link will be tracked as clicked even if "Open in new tab" is not selected.
 If "false" (default), nothing will be tracked on open context menu or middle click.
 *   `enableHeartBeatTimer( delayInSeconds )` - Install a Heart beat timer that will regularly send requests to Piwik in order to better measure the time spent on the page.
 These requests will be sent only when the user is actively viewing the page (when the tab is active and in focus).
 These requests will not track additional actions or pageviews.
 By default, `delayInSeconds` is set to 15 seconds.
+See also `ping` and the [developer guide](https://developer.matomo.org/guides/tracking-javascript-guide#accurately-measure-the-time-spent-on-each-page).
-* `enableCrossDomainLinking()` - Enables cross domain linking.
+* `enableCrossDomainLinking()` - Enable cross domain linking.
 By default, the visitor ID that identifies a unique visitor is stored in the browser's first party cookies.
 This means the cookie can only be accessed by pages on the same domain.
 If you own multiple domains and would like to track all the actions and pageviews of a specific visitor into the same visit, you may enable [cross domain linking (learn more)](https://piwik.org/faq/how-to/faq_23654/) .
 Whenever a user clicks on a link it will append a URL parameter `pk_vid` to the clicked URL which forwards the current visitor ID value to the page of the different domain.
-* `setCrossDomainLinkingTimeout( timeout )` - By default, the two visits across domains will be linked together when the link is clicked and the page is loaded within a 180 seconds timeout window.`
+* `setCrossDomainLinkingTimeout( timeout )` - Set the cross domain linking timeout (in seconds).
+By default, the two visits across domains will be linked together when the link is clicked and the page is loaded within a 180 seconds timeout window.`
-* `getCrossDomainLinkingUrlParameter()` - Gets the query parameter to append to links to handle cross domain linking.
+* `getCrossDomainLinkingUrlParameter()` - Get the query parameter to append to links to handle cross domain linking.
 Use this to add cross domain support for links that are added to the DOM dynamically.
 [Learn more about cross domain linking](https://piwik.org/faq/how-to/faq_23654/).  (requires Matomo 3.3.1)

 ### Configuration of the Tracker Object